Efficient Vehicles & Behavior

 Electric School Bus Goal

-St. Petersburg does not have an electric school bus goal.
+Neither the City of St. Petersburg nor the local school district have set an electric school bus goal.

 Vehicle Purchase Incentives